jara001/f1tenth-rules/rules_v3.md

 The track contains intersections, i.e., a track section where multiple driving directions are allowed.

-- In the intersection area, following rules apply...
+- In the intersection area, following rules may apply:

     - Speed limit
     - Right of way